rodriguesmafalda/de-zoomcamp/project/README.md

 If there's one thing I've learned: *done is better than perfect* — and understanding **when not to use something** is part of becoming a better data engineer.

-I still plan to explore dbt and Spark more deeply in the future — but for this project, **simplicity and clarity won**.
+I still plan to explore dbt and Spark more deeply in the future.

 ## 🔗 Resources